gersonmoraes/dryunit/README.md

 # Dryunit

-Dryunit is a small tool that detects your unit tests and autogenerate the correspondent bootstrapping code on the fly in your build directory.
+Dryunit is a tool that allows you to test OCaml code using *Convention over Configuration*.

-As a result, you get to use plain old OCaml and all the tooling you already use.
-It currently works with Alcotest and OUnit and has a template to simplify jbuild integration.
+We wanted to get the project right and be *dry*.
+That's why the first implementations of the project does not implement a test framework.
+You are invited to use Alcotest and OUnit for that.

+The big advantage of traditional testing over alternatives in the ecosystem is that *you get to use pure OCaml*.
+Be free of all the enhancements.
+There's no different syntax to learn and no need to use imperative style.
+Your can define isolated test functions using whatever way you want.

+## Conventions

+Our conventions allow for a good visual distinction when you are interacting with non-test code.
+They also make configuration simpler.

+- All files containing tests should be either called `tests.ml` or `something_tests.ml`.
+- All test functions must have a name started with "test".

 ## Quickstart

-Install the extension and command line in your system:
+Install the command line in your system:

 ```
 opam install dryunit
 ```

+This project works with whatever building system you have, but integrates with jbuilder out of the box.
+For help, use `dryunit --help`.

 If you use jbuilder, you can use the command  `dryunit init` to generate a template config.
 For example, the commands below will generate the executable `tests/main.exe` for tests based on alcotest: